 Driving in Barcelona

-Expats moving to central Barcelona may want to reconsider purchasing a car.
+Expats moving to central Barcelona may want to reconsider buying a car.
 Parking is extremely limited, and those who do own vehicles in the city centre are often forced to hire a space in a private garage.
 Rates are typically expensive but vary greatly depending on the neighbourhood and the type of garage.

-Many expats live on the city outskirts or surrounding towns where cars seem more necessary, but even here it’s not essential.
+Many expats live on the city outskirts or surrounding towns where cars seem more necessary, but even here, it's not essential.

-Avancar, the community sharing programme, allows residents to rent a car for trips to the supermarket, weekends at the Costa Brava and anything in between.
+Ubeeqo, a car rental service, allows residents to rent a car for trips to the supermarket, weekends at the Costa Brava and anything in between.
 Cars can be booked online and retrieved at a nearby parking garage.